Pulitzer Prize-winning author of Washington: A Life and Alexander Hamilton

 The New York Times named Grant one of the ten best books published in 2017, as did New York Newsday and many other publications.
 Saying “Grant is Great,” Bloomberg News referred to it as one of the must-read books of the year.
 On the last day of 2017, President Barack Obama listed Grant as one of the best books he had read during the year.
 The book debuted at number one on The New York Times hardcover bestseller list and stayed at or near the top of the list for more than four months.
 At the same time Alexander Hamilton shot to number two on the paperback bestseller, spending more than one hundred weeks on the list.
 Grant was the best-selling nonfiction book of the 2017 holiday season, having gone through nine printings in a little more than two months.
 The film rights to Grant have been bought by Lionsgate, the prestigious Hollywood studio, and Appian Way, the production company of Leonardo DiCaprio.
 The movie will be directed by Steven Spielberg with Mr. Chernow as the historical adviser.
 Mr. Chernow will also serve as executive producer to a six-part documentary series on Grant scheduled to air on the History Channel in 2019.

-A frequent contributor to The New York Times and The Wall Street Journal, Mr. Chernow is a familiar figure on national radio and television shows and has appeared in numerous documentaries.
+A frequent contributor to The New York Times and The Wall Street Journal, Mr. Chernow is a familiar figure on national radio and television shows and has appeared in numerous documentaries, and has served as the keynote speaker at the White House Correspondents Dinner.
 He has served as president of PEN American Center, the country’s preeminent organization of book authors; has sat on the board of the Society of American Historians and Humanity in Action, a global human rights organization; is a fellow of the New York Academy of History; and is a member of the American Academy of Arts and Letters and the Century Association.
 He has received eight honorary doctorates: from Marymount Manhattan College, Hamilton College, Long Island University, Washington College, Skidmore College, Muhlenberg College, Niagara University, and Lafayette College.
 He has received the lifetime achievement award of the Biographers International Organization and in October 2018 he will receive the Chicago Tribune Literary Prize, which honors “a great writer who has made an enduring contribution to the world.”
 On three occasions he has been a clue in The New York Times crossword puzzle and once was even a clue on Jeopardy.

 Mr. Chernow resides in Brooklyn, New York.